Hideousmon/multimode-learning/README.md

-Code for the research paper "Approaching physical limits of latent dimensionality in optical computing".
+Code for the research paper "Approaching physical limits on latent dimensionality in optical computing".
 ## System Requirements

 ### Core Dependencies